SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	They can be used to access the internal state of the knowledge base and the current state of execution in the rule engine.
 It is even possible to invoke the rule engine recursively while processing the action.

+  - Func

+    Syntax / Example: (Func: MsgDlg("Hello ", !Driver.Name))

+	Similar to *Call*, but the first special argument is not passed to the function.
+Thereby any normal function of the host language can be used here.

   - Prove

     Syntax / Example: (Prove: updateAverageLapTime(?Lap, [?lastLapTime, ?previousLapTime, testLapTime]))